Women's Ashes: Filer threatens to raise the roof, but can England keep Bell out?

 Bell believes she complements Filer and hopes pitches will be conducive to her pushing up the speed gun.

 "Filer is raw pace," Bell said.
-"She's fast and that's how she challenges people and love bowling with here.
+"She's fast and that's how she challenges people and loves bowling with here.
 Think we bring slightly different things to the table.
 I get a bit of movement and she's quick.
 It's exciting and hopefully we'll play together in this series and we've got Crossy.
-Hopefully we play on some quick pitches for her."
+Hopefully, we play on some quick pitches for her."

 The tight schedule for the series - it will be completed within the space of 22 days - could require some careful management of pacers on both sides.
-Cross, though, will be able switch into pink-ball Test prep after the ODIs as she is not part of the T20 squad.
+Cross, though, will be able to switch to pink-ball Test preparation after the ODIs as she is not part of the T20 squad.

 There is a chance that England's one warm-up match, against a Governor General's XI on Thursday, could be disrupted by rain with an uncertain forecast for Sydney.